 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

 I had been saving broken china for a while now and was waiting on the perfect project to do a mosaic tabletop.
 While I wasn’t totally sold on the idea, I knew I needed to do something and convinced myself to at least try it.
-I searched on Pinterest (it’s my place for inspiration) for patterns I liked, but the china dishes I had just mixed and match pieces.
+I searched on Pinterest (it’s my place for inspiration) for patterns I liked, but the china dishes I had were mix and match pieces.
 Mostly floral patterns and some of my Grandmother’s broken tea sets.

-I decided on a vintage look, so I went with painting the base a cream color and did a moderate distressing.
-A polyacrylic was used to seal the paint.
+I decided on a vintage look with no pattern… just random, so I painted the base a cream color and did some moderate distressing before I started the mosaic table makeover.

 Getting China Prepared For Application

-Like my vegetable bin?
-It’s cool, huh?
 The first thing you will need is an adhesive to glue the pieces to your project.
 The nice man at Home Depot told me to use this.
 Mastic Pre-mixed Tile Adhesive.
-I liked the premixed part.
+I liked the premixed part, and it worked well.

-One by one I slowly picked through all the broken pieces, applied the adhesive, and like a puzzle… I fit each and every piece into its proper place.
-This was extremely time consuming, but so much fun.
+One by one, I slowly picked through all the broken pieces, applied the adhesive, and like a puzzle… I fit each piece into its proper place.
+This was extremely time-consuming but so much fun.
 I didn’t really follow a pattern, but I did try to break up the solids and the floral.
-The rest of the china was rough and somewhat jagged.
+The rest of china was rough and somewhat jagged.
 This presented a problem on my mosaic table, but I plan to fix that that I’ll be sharing.
 Keep reading…

 After the adhesive was dried, I worked a premixed grout into the empty spaces and smoothed it with my fingers.
-Immediately after applying the grout, I took a wet sponge and cleaned away any leftover grout on the surface.
-Several more times I went over the china with a clean wet sponge to remove any film leftover from the grout making sure it was completely clean.
+After applying the grout, I immediately took a wet sponge and cleaned away any leftover grout on the surface.
+I went over the china with a clean wet sponge several more times to remove any film leftover from the grout making sure it was spotless.

-The mosaic tabletop was beautiful, but it was still too rough to use.
+The mosaic table was beautiful, but it was still too rough to use.
 It wasn’t flat due to the curvature of the china plates.
 I researched different ways to fix this problem.
-I even considered epoxy resin, but I didn’t like the idea that it may yellow over time.
+I even considered epoxy resin, but I wouldn’t say I liked the idea that it may yellow over time.
 The next best thing would be to have a custom glass cut to fit.
 So that’s just what I did.
 It was the perfect solution, and I will continue to use Grandma’s china for years to come.

-I’ve had many tea parties on this special table.
-My Grands bring me such joy and having tea parties is our thing.
-I hope someday, I can share tea with my Great Grands at this table.
+I’ve had many tea parties on this special mosaic table.
+My Grands bring me such joy, and having tea parties is our thing.
+I hope someday; I can share tea with my Great Grands at this table.
 Just knowing that my Grandma’s china is on that table makes me proud.
-Another tiny piece of her.
-She would have loved it.
+Another tiny piece of her, and I know she would have loved it.